 There are many reasons to invest in the real estate in Singapore.
-Singapore has a booming economy, serving as a melting pot for different cultures in South East Asia.
+Singapore has a booming economy, serving as a melting pot of different cultures in South East Asia.
 There are many kinds of properties that you could invest in.
-For instance Housing Development Board (HDB) flats in Singapore are becoming popular in so many locations.
+For instance, Housing Development Board (HDB) flats in Singapore are becoming popular in so many locations.

 To know how each differs, here are some of your real estate options:

 BTO under the HDB in Singapore is an allocation system wherein applicants can apply to a specific location of their choice, only to wait for a specific time before they can move in.
 Also, the construction of the apartments can start once 65-70% of the apartment has already been booked.

 Design, Build, and Sell Scheme was introduced by Singapore’s HDB in 2005 wherein public housing was developed by private developers.
 The reason for the DBSS is that it has better designs and location.
 Tampines, Ang Mo Kio and Bishan are among the areas with 13 DBSS projects.

 Read: 5 Property Websites In Singapore To Buy, Rent & Sell Houses